PUGEA/MLDA/README.md

 *   MLDA implementation uses Python (v.2.7) to pre-process the RNA-seq data and C language to obtain relative transcript abundances and gene/isoform expression levels.
 *   In MLDA, the Python codes use several special modules, [scipy](http://www.scipy.org/), [Statsmodels](https://www.statsmodels.org/stable/index.html), [NumPy](http://www.numpy.org/) and [PP](http://www.parallelpython.com/) (parallel python).
-*   MLDA uses Bowtie2 to align reads to transcript reference  sequences, so you need to have [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) installed.
+*   MLDA uses Bowtie2 to align reads to reference transcriptome, so [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) has to be installed.
 *   GUN Scientific Library GCC 4.8.1 or higher(http://www.gnu.org/software/gsl/)

 * * *

 ###NOTE:
- ***PP*** is a python module which provides mechanism for parallel execution of python code on SMP(systems with multiple processors or cores) and clusters (computers connected via network).
-It is light, easy to install and integrate with other python software.
+ ***PP*** is a python module which provides mechanism for parallel execution of python codes on SMP(systems with multiple processors or cores) and clusters (computers connected via network).
+It is light, easy to install and integrate with other python softwares.
 PP is an open-source and cross-platform module written in pure python.

-The software depends on the free and open-source software, the ***GNU Scientific Library (GSL)*** (http://www.gnu.org/software/gsl/), so the GSL needs to be installed on the user??s system.
-NLDMseq requires the GSL installed in /usr/local, which is the default location.
+The software depends on the free and open-source software, the ***GNU Scientific Library (GSL)*** (http://www.gnu.org/software/gsl/), so the GSL needs to be installed on the user's system.
+MLDA requires the GSL installed in /usr/local, which is the default location.
 The GSL can be compiled by the user.
-Users who are compiling NLDMseq from the source code should install GSL in the standard location (/usr/local).
+Users who are compiling MLDA from the source codes should install GSL in the standard location (/usr/local).
 If you are not sure if GSL is already installed, at the Terminal prompt $ type:`$gsl-config --cflags --libs-without-cblas`
 If GSL is installed, the command above should return the following information:
 ```shell
 -I/sw/include
 -L/sw/lib -lgsl -lm
 ```
 GSL can be found in the gsl subdirectory on your nearest GNU mirror ( http://ftpmirror.gnu.org/gsl/) or the Main GNU ftp site (ftp://ftp.gnu.org/gnu/gsl/).
-The users can download gsl-1.6.tar.gz or a higher version for NLDMseq.
-Please follow the instructions in the included file ??INSTALL?? to guide  the installation of this library.
+The users can download gsl-1.6.tar.gz or a higher version for MLDA.
+Please follow the instructions in the included file INSTALL to guide  the installation of this library.

 We recommend using the Linux operating system.